 - There is no trash with Lego and there is no trash in a forest.

-- Global movement towards the phase-out of lightweight plastic bags.
+- The end of «plastic age»: Global movement towards the phase-out of lightweight plastic bags.
 End consumer plastics are starting to being banned also.

 - People are recycling too much garbage, and it’s threatening the industry.